 Question: Are any of your appointments in person?

 All of my appointments with clients are 100% virtual.
 This can either be over the phone or by telehealth (video chat).
 My virtual coaching approach meets you where you are, no matter your busy schedule.
 I also communicate with clients via e-mail in between appointments.

 Also, as a disclaimer: this website is intended as a place to share my thoughts, ideas, and knowledge on all things nutrition and health with you!
 Therefore, please use common sense and take a realistic and personalized approach when thinking about making any lifestyle changes.
-I’m a dietitian, not a physician; always check with your medical provider before start any new regimens.
+I’m a dietitian, not a physician; always check with your medical provider before starting any new regimens.
 End of disclaimer.